garretthunter/thematic-maps/README.md

 Upload the thematic-maps.zip file via `Dashboard->Plugin->Add New` and activate from the plugin menu.

 ## Change Log
+* r1.0.4 = Updated the readme
-v1.0.3 = Stopped Settings link from being added to all plugins v1.0.2 = Added Settings link to WordPress plugin list page v1.0.1 = Plugin icon changed
+* r1.0.3 = Stopped Settings link from being added to all plugins
+* r1.0.2 = Added Settings link to WordPress plugin list page
+* r1.0.1 = Plugin icon changed

 ## Upgrade Notice